sheridanduma/ZOLTAR-FORTUNE-TELLER/README.md

-Title : Zoltar Fortune Teller
-Description : As part of the Portfolio Project Mixed Messages on Codecademy, I decdied to do a Zoltar Fortune Teller inspired code.
-Each time a user uses the program, they will receive a randomzied fortune.
-Features :
-How to Use :
+ZOLTAR FORTUNE TELLER

+My first off-platform JavaScript coding project, Zoltar Fortune Teller, is an automated random supply of fortunes.
+No matter what the occasion shall be, this program will deliver fortunes at any given moment.

-Technologies : Visual Code + GitHub
+Visual Code + GitHub
-Collaborators :
-License :